aleics/propserve/README.md

-# observer
+# propserve
-**observer** let's you subscribe to changes of other properties of the same class by using decorators.
+**propserve** let's you subscribe to changes of other properties of the same class by using decorators.

 ## Usage
-Using the [`@ObserveOn`](https://github.com/aleics/observer/blob/397fc239a3bbcc8242313141f057c0d42f8d3c5e/src/observe.ts#L3) decorator, an observer property is defined.
+Using the [`@ObserveOn`](https://github.com/aleics/propserve/blob/397fc239a3bbcc8242313141f057c0d42f8d3c5e/src/observe.ts#L3) decorator, an observer property is defined.
 The observer is able to subscribe to changes of other properties.

 ```ts
 class Test {